inspry/checkview/README.txt

 == Changelog ==
 = 2.0.14 =
-* Fixed an issue where CleanTalk requests were not properly being requested and cached
+* Fixed an issue where CleanTalk requests were not properly being requested and cached.

 = 2.0.13 =
 * Added SaaS IP addresses to the CleanTalk Firewall.